TypiCMS/Places/README.md

 @import 'public/map';
 ```

-9. Run `yarn dev` to compile the assets.
+9. Run `bun run dev` to compile the assets.

 10. Connect to the admin panel, add some places, create a page linked to the module Places and visit this page to see
     the places on a map.